KTH/devops-course/contributions/feedback/shahoud-peremr/README.md

 ## Description

-We will give feedback to the presentation [#2496](AI Anomaly Detection for log monitoring) by Melvin and Jonathan.
+We will give feedback to the presentation [AI Anomaly Detection for log monitoring](#2496) by Melvin and Jonathan.